Structure Atomic Skills for Claude Code's Multi-Project Mode

 Atomic Skills:

-BACK-01-S01: Locate the pagination logic in the GET /api/posts handler.
-Identify the lines where limit, offset, and totalPages are calculated.
+BACK-01-S01: Locate the pagination logic in the handler.

-Pass Criteria: Code is updated.
-A comment explains the fix.
-A test simulation with 45 total posts and limit 10 shows totalPages: 5.
+Pass: Code updated.
+A test sim with 45 posts and limit 10 shows totalPages: 5.

 ---